10 running tips for beginners - The Lily Foundation

 3. Listen to your body

-Running isn't just about blindly pounding the pavement.
+Running isn’t just about blindly pounding the pavement.
 You need to be in tune with your body at every step.
-For novice runners this is especially important, as the body is getting used to a new routine.
+For beginner runners this is especially important, as the body is getting used to a new routine.
 Take time to warm up and stretch properly before each run.
-If something starts to hurt during your run, or just doesn't feel right, then stop.
+If something starts to hurt during your run, or just doesn’t feel right, then stop.
 Walking home is better than pulling a muscle and not being able to train again for weeks.

 4. Find a running buddy